reflectoring/reflectoring.github.io/content/blog/2024/2024-06-06-junit5-functional-interfaces.md

 }
 ```

-The `testAssertTimeoutWithExecutable()` method shows how to use the `assertTimeout` method with a `Executable`.
+The `testAssertTimeoutWithExecutable()` method demonstrates the usage of `assertTimeout()` with a `Executable`.

-In the first `assertAll()` block, it asserts that the execution throws a `AssertionFailedError` when sorting the list with a timeout of 1 second.
-The `assertTimeout()` method attempts to sleep for the 2-second delay before sorting the numbers.
-Since the delay exceeds the 1-second timeout, the assertion fails, and results in `AssertionFailedError`.
-The `checkSorting` executable verifies that the original numbers are in ascending order.
+In the first `assertAll()` block, it checks if sorting the list throws a `AssertionFailedError` within a 1-second timeout.
+The `assertTimeout()` method tries to sleep for 2 seconds before sorting.
+Since it exceeds the timeout, a `AssertionFailedError` occurs.
+The `checkSorting` executable confirms the numbers are in ascending order.

-In the second `assertAll()` block, it asserts that the execution does not throw an exception when sorting the list with a timeout of 5 seconds.
-Again, the `assertTimeout()` method attempts to sleep for the 2-second delay before sorting the numbers.
-This time, the delay is within the 5-second timeout, so does not throw any exception.
-The `checkSorting` executable verifies that the original numbers are in ascending order.
+In the second `assertAll()` block, it verifies that sorting the list within a 5-second timeout does not throw an exception.
+The `assertTimeout()` method still sleeps for 2 seconds before sorting.
+This time, it falls within the 5-second limit, so there is no exception.
+The `checkSorting` executable again confirms the numbers are in ascending order.

-This indicates that the execution keeps carrying out its operations.
-In case it goes beyond the anticipated timeframe, we get an exception.
+This shows that the execution continues as expected, but if it takes too long, there is an exception.

-Moreover, it demonstrated how we can combine multiple assertion techniques to carry out verification.
+Additionally, it illustrates combining multiple assertion techniques for verification.

 ### Using Executables in `assertTimeoutPreemptively()`